-Recent Accounting Developments - Guidance Adopted in 2023
+Recent Accounting Developments - Guidance Not Yet Adopted in 2023

-ASU 2021-08 - In October 2021, the FASB issued ASU No. 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, or ASU 2021-08, which requires that an entity recognize and measure contract assets and contract liabilities acquired in a business combination as if it had originated the contracts in accordance with ASC 606, Revenue from Contracts with Customers.
-As a result, an acquirer should recognize and measure the acquired contract assets and contract liabilities consistently with how they were recognized and measured in the acquiree's financial statements.
-The amendments per ASU 2021-08 apply only to contract assets and contract liabilities from contracts with customers, as defined in Topic 606, such as refund liabilities and upfront payments to customers.
+ASU 2021-08 2023-07 - In October 2021, November 2023, the FASB issued ASU No. 2021-08, 2023-07, Business Combinations Segment Reporting (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers 280) - Improvements to Reportable Segment Disclosures, or ASU 2021-08, which requires that an entity recognize and measure contract assets and contract liabilities acquired 2023-07.
+The guidance in a business combination as if it had originated the contracts in accordance with ASC 606, Revenue from Contracts with Customers.
+As a result, an acquirer should recognize and ASU 2023-07 enhances reportable segment disclosure requirements by requiring disclosure of significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit and loss, an amount and description of its composition for other segment items and interim disclosures of a reportable segment's profit or loss and assets.
+The Company plans to adopt the acquired contract assets amendments for the annual period ending December 31, 2024 and contract liabilities consistently with how they were recognized and measured subsequent interim periods thereafter.
+The amendments will be applied retrospectively for all prior periods presented in the acquiree's financial statements.

+ASU 2023-09 - In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740) - Improvements to Income Tax Disclosures, or ASU 2023-09.
+The guidance in ASU 2023-09 enhances income tax disclosures by requiring disclosure of specific categories in the effective tax rate reconciliation and additional information for reconciling items that meet a quantitative threshold.
+Further the amendments of ASU 2023-09 require certain disclosures on income tax expense and income taxes paid.
+ASU 2023-09 is effective for annual periods beginning after December 15, 2024, with early adoption permitted.
+The amendments per of ASU 2021-08 apply only to contract assets and contract liabilities from contracts with customers, as defined in Topic 606, such as refund liabilities and upfront payments to customers.
 Assets and liabilities under related Topics, such as deferred costs under Subtopic 340-40, Other Assets and Deferred Costs - Contracts with Customers, are not within the scope of amendments per ASU 2021-08.
-The Company adopted ASU 2021-08 prospectively effective January 1, 2023 and applied the amended requirements to the acquisition of Vivint Smart Home.
+2023-09 may be applied on a prospective or retrospective basis.
+The Company adopted is currently evaluating the impact of adopting ASU 2021-08 prospectively effective January 1, 2023 and applied the amended requirements to the acquisition of Vivint Smart Home.
+2023-09 on its disclosures.